Contents

 - The Brain Collection – a load of brains from The Gordon Museum Brain Collection, including a tiger cub, domestic dog and turtle, all preserved in alcohol and suspended in jars using thread.

 - Quagga skeleton – one of only seven left.
 With its faded stripes, this distinctive South African zebra vanished in the 1880s due to relentless hunting for its pelt.
-The last of its kind died in Amsterdam Zoo on the 12th of August 1883.
+The last of its kind died at Amsterdam Zoo on 12th of August, 1883.

 - Thylacines – another example of modern extinction.
-The thylacine, known as Tasmanian tigers and related to Tasmanian devils, were hunted to extinction because they believed they killed sheep.
+The thylacine, also known as Tasmanian tigers and related to Tasmanian devils, was hunted to extinction because it was believed to prey on sheep.

 - The Micrarium – in just 2.52 square metres (the size of their old store cupboard!), you’ll see 2,323 of the tiniest specimens in the museum’s collection and 252 lantern slides, all wonderfully back-lit.